MochSyadzaliChusaini/mochsyadzalichusaini/README.md

 - 🐱🐈 Animals
 - 👬 Social
 - 👨‍💼 Politics
-- ⚽️ Football
-- 🩺💊 Health
+- Always exercise like football ⚽️ and maintain health 🩺💊

 📚
 ### Hi there 👋